21 stunning label embellishments and effects to incorporate in four simple steps

 Your label communicates multiple messages both overtly and sub-consciously and can convince buyers to choose one product over another.
 It is important to carefully consider what you want your label to say.
 Do you want it to exude a certain kind of elegance; tell a story; have a natural organic look?
 This message can be created or enhanced by using embellishments and effects on your label.

 Here are four key steps to help you choose the right embellishments for your chosen label design.

 Step 1: First, consider the quality and type of label material.
 Think about the type of finish you would like and how it will present the design elements.
 The shape of the label is also a key factor.

 1. Material Selection – build an identity

 We have a vast range of label material options available to suit any desired look or application.
-Gloss paper, beautiful textured and uncoated papers, clear film, metallised options, natural kraft paper; we’ve got it all.
-We also have a variety of specialty materials that provide a unique look (eg leather, wood, holographic and more) or perform a specific labelling function.
+Gloss paper, beautiful textured and uncoated papers (Birrabeen, Clarence and Pelorus), clear film, metallised options, natural kraft paper, environmentally friendly options; we’ve got it all.
+We also have a variety of specialty materials that provide a unique look (eg leather, wood, holographic, agave, black vellum, crimson felt and more) or perform a specific labelling function.

 2. Bespoke Die Cutting – to differentiate